Essential Living Fund (ELF) Scheme Policy - Southend-on-Sea

 An award of a grant under the ELF scheme will be made by a Decision Maker (DM).
 This is an employee of Southend City Council who is acting under the directives of the ELF schemes policy to make a discretionary decision as to the eligibility of the applicant.

 Purpose of the Fund It is important to consider carefully all the circumstances of an application before deciding whether or not to award an Essential Living Fund Grant.
-No two cases will be the same.
-The flexibility of the scheme and wide variety of individual circumstances covered mean that a decision in one case does not constitute a precedent for others.
+Each case is decided on its own merits, a decision in one case does not constitute a precedent for others.

 Regard must be given, in particular to: